abpframework/abp/docs/en/Themes/LeptonXLite/blazor.md

 }
 ````

-LeptonX Lite has implementation for ABP Framework Blazor WebAssembly & Blazor Server.
-It's a simplified variation of [LeptonX Theme](https://x.leptontheme.com/).
+LeptonX Lite has implementation for the ABP Framework Blazor WebAssembly & Blazor Server.
+It's a simplified variation of the [LeptonX Theme](https://x.leptontheme.com/).

->   If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of the [ABP Commercial](https://commercial.abp.io/).
+>   If you are looking for a professional, enterprise ready theme, you can check the [LeptonX Theme](https://x.leptontheme.com/), which is a part of [ABP Commercial](https://commercial.abp.io/).

 > See the [Theming document](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Theming) to learn about themes.

 ## Installation

 {{if UI == "Blazor"}}
-- Complete [MVC Razor Pages Installation](mvc.md#installation) for the **HttpApi.Host** application first. _If the solution is tiered/micro-service, complete MVC steps for all MVC applications such as **HttpApi.Host** and if identity server is separated, install to the **IdentityServer**_.
+- Complete the [MVC Razor Pages Installation](mvc.md#installation) for the **HttpApi.Host** application first. _If the solution is tiered/micro-service, complete the MVC steps for all MVC applications such as **HttpApi.Host** and if identity server is separated, install to the **IdentityServer**_.

 - Add **Volo.Abp.AspNetCore.Components.WebAssembly.LeptonXLiteTheme** package to your **Blazor WebAssembly** application.
   ```bash
   dotnet add package Volo.Abp.AspNetCore.Components.WebAssembly.LeptonXLiteTheme
   ```

-- Remove old theme from **DependsOn** attribute in your module class and add **AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeModule** type to **DependsOn** attribute.
+- Remove the old theme from the **DependsOn** attribute in your module class and add the **AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeModule** type to the **DependsOn** attribute.

 ```diff
 [DependsOn(